Lewis Haines Wentz: Oil business ventures

 In 1911, Wentz at the age of 34, was sent to Ponca City, to check on McCaskey's investments with the Miller Brothers 101 Ranch and E. W. Marland's 101 Ranch Oil Company.
 He was present on June 11, 1911 when that company's first oil well "Wilie-Cries-For-War" came in.
 Shortly thereafter, McCaskey gave Wentz a chance to join the 101 Ranch Oil Company as Company Secretary.

 Through his association with the 101 Ranch Oil Company Wentz became interested in the oil business and in a few years, with money provided by McCaskey and another partner, Joseph M. Weaver, Wentz began gathering lease land in Northwest Kay County and soon the McCaskey-Wentz Company was developed.

 The Company's leases covered a wide range around Ponca City.
 Early strikes were at the Mervien Oil Field east of Kildare, and the Three Sands area near Tonkawa.
 Later he was also involved with McCaskey in forming the publicly traded (on the Pittsburgh Stock Exchange) Duquesne Oil Corporation, States Oil Corporation, and West Texas Oil Corporation.

-In 1924, after McCaskey's death, Wentz bought out his partners of the McCaskey Wentz Corporation and formed the Wentz Oil Corporation and began to seriously develop the Three Sands fields.
+In 1924, after McCaskey's death, Wentz bought out his partners of the McCaskey Wentz Corporation, formed the Wentz Oil Corporation and began to seriously develop the Three Sands fields.
 The McKee lease in the sands was one of the best producers in north central Oklahoma.

 In 1927 the Pennsylvania Orphans Court removed Wentz as trustee of the J. G. McCaskey Trust that benefited McCaskey's five orphaned children.
 The court had discovered that since the trust could not fund the oil properties' development, Wentz had purchased the oil and gas properties from the estate without a competitive bid (an egregious violation of his fiduciary duties) and had paid for the properties with his personal unsecured note.
 However, the family chose to honor the purchase.
 By the end of 1927 this property was making $1 million a month.
 He was then one of the seven richest men in the nation, having reported taxable income among the top seven individuals reporting in 1927.
 This ranked him with Henry Ford, J. D. Rockefeller and J. P. Morgan.